More Interpreted Languages: Tcl, Lua, JavaScript, Io

 local arg = {...}

-return value return arg or empty string return arg or nil return arg or undefined.
-If invoked with new and return value not an object, returns this return arg or last expression evaluated
+return value return arg or last expression evaluated return arg or nil return arg or last expression evaluated

 r = math.sqrt(x)